 Exercises will follow the types of exercises defined in the Homeland Security Exercise and Evaluation Program (HSEEP), beginning with simple exercises and advancing to more complex exercises.
 Sufficient time should be provided between each exercise to learn and improve from the experiences of the previous exercise.
-IRWD, as the dam owner/operator, will coordinate with the City of Irvine, OCFA and the OCSD EMD in order to exercise the EAP.
+IRWD, as the dam owner/operator, will coordinate with the Newport Beach Police Department, Newport Beach Fire Department, Irvine Police Department, OCFA and the OCSD EMD in order to exercise the EAP.
 Exercises promote prevention, preparedness, and response to incidents and emergencies.
 Exercises may also be extended to include recovery operations.
 Periodic exercises result in an improved EAP as lessons learned are incorporated into the updated EAP document.
-The frequency and level of exercise will be determined in coordination with the City of Irvine, OCFA, the OCSD EMD and other local emergency response organizations.
+The frequency and level of exercise will be determined in coordination with the cities and the OCSD EMD.